 Disney’s Animal Kingdom Hotel is a little out-of-the-way from the main areas of Walt Disney World.
 It is close to Animal Kingdom Park, but there is no walking path from there.

-The only ways to reach Disney’s Animal Kingdom is by car or bus.
+The only way to reach Disney’s Animal Kingdom is by car or bus.
 If you have your own car and have Advance Dining Reservations for one of the Animal Kingdom Resort Restaurants, you can park for free in the parking lot.
 Jambo House is the first building you will come to.
 If you are heading to Kidani Village it is a short drive further on.

 You can also take a Disney Parks Transportation bus to Animal Kingdom.
 There are no direct buses between hotels.
-If you are traveling from a Disney Resort to Animal Kingdom your best plan is to take a bus to either Disney Springs or The Transport and Ticket Center.
+If you are traveling from a Disney Resort to the Animal Kingdom your best plan is to take a bus to either Disney Springs or The Transport and Ticket Center.
 You can get a bus to Animal Kingdom Resort from there.

 Which is your favorite Animal Kingdom Lodge Hotel Restaurant?